nickaggarwal/inferless-summarization/README.md

 Overall, the facebook/bart-large-cnn model is a highly sophisticated and versatile NLP model that can be used for a wide range of applications.
 Its potential lies in its ability to generate high-quality summaries and perform various NLP tasks with high accuracy once fine-tuned on a specific dataset.# Facebook/Bart-Large-Cnn

+## Prerequisites
+- **Git**.
+You would need git installed on your system to clone the repo and push your changes as well.
+- **Python>=3.8**.
+You would need Python to customize the code in the `app.py` according to your needs.
+- **Curl**.
+You would need Curl if you want to make API calls from the terminal itself.

 ## Quick Start
 Here is a quick start to help you get up and running with Inferless.